 States and public health organizations have new reasons to see and address alcohol abuse and the opioid crisis as part of the same problem.
 A literature review published the March 2018 issue of Alcoholism: Clinical and Experimental Research found that alcohol and opioid abuse frequently go hand-in-hand.
 Moreover, abuse of both substances may increase the likelihood of overdosing and lower the likelihood of successful treatment outcomes.

-A Safe Haven To Seek Help
+A Safe Haven To Seek Help With Alcohol Addiction

 The problems associated with substance abuse and alcohol addiction are nothing new, but New Hampshire is taking a unique approach to help those seeking sobriety.
 Safe Station, a two-year-old program that started in Manchester, establishes a designated safe environment—any city fire station—for addicts seeking treatment.
 Available day or night, the only thing required of an addict is to summon the courage to walk into a local station and simply ask for the help they need.
 From there, they surrender any drug paraphernalia, receive a medical assessment, and are then directed to an appropriate medical facility.